griffithlab/rnaseq_tutorial_wiki/Alignment.md

 * Hint: Do this analysis on the additional data and in the separate working directory called ‘practice’ that you created in [Practical Exercise 2](https://github.com/griffithlab/rnaseq_tutorial/wiki/RNAseq-Data#practical-exercise-2).

+**Questions**
+* What is the difference between a .sam and .bam file?
+* If you sorted the resulting BAM file as we did above, is the result sorted by read name?
+Or position?
+* Which columns of the BAM file can be viewed to determine the style of sorting?
+* What command can you use to view only the BAM header?

 Solution: When you are ready you can check your approach against the [Solutions](https://github.com/griffithlab/rnaseq_tutorial/wiki/Solutions#practical-exercise-5---alignment)

 ---